Rahul2398/Amazon-Sales-Data-Analysis/README.md

 # Amazon-Sales-Data-Analysis
 ## OBJECTIVE:
-Objective of this project is to understand sales trend of Items.
+Objective of this project is to analyze sales data.
 ## PROBLEM STATEMENT:
 Sales Management has gained importance to meet increasing competition and the need for improved methods of distribution to reduce cost and to increase profits.
 Sales